 Interrupt Control - Including:

-CCP1 and CCP2 - Capture and Compare 1 and 2, includes:
+CCP1 and CCP2 - Capture and Compare 1 and 2, including:

 PortA - General purpose I/O port.
 Full I/O port implementation including: